CraftAcademyLabs/ca_course/atm_challenge/step_7.md

 ## Step 7 - Cash is King

 Yeah, remember when we kind of skipped adding bills to our successful output?
-We can't ignore that requirement any linger.
+We can't ignore that requirement any longer.
 After all, the cash is the reason we use Atm's.

-A prat of the output our program i supposed to return on successful withdrawal is an array of bills.
-We know that the Atm is supposed to hold 5, 10 & 20$ bills, right?
+A part of the output our program i supposed to return on successful withdrawal, is an array of bills.
+We also know that the Atm holds 5, 10 & 20$ bills, right?

-We also know that one of the conditions for a successful transaction is that the amount a user can withdraw must be divisible by 5.
+Another thing we know is that one of the conditions for a successful transaction is that the amount a user can withdraw is divisible by 5.

-Knowing this we can build a method that tells us what bills we will get from the Atm.
+Knowing all this, we can build a method that tells us what bills we will get from the Atm.

 Let's try some stuff out in irb. **As always, read the comments as carefully as anything else in this documentation.**